-Opinion | We’re seeing shocking images of Ukraine’s dead.
-Let’s show victims of other wars the same concern.
+Opinion | What the shocking images of Ukraine’s dead say about the media — and our biases

 The war in Yemen, now in its eighth year, has been every bit as brutal.
-The war in Syria has been far deadlier, and both sides have employed chemical weapons.
+The war in Syria has been far deadlier, and both regime forces and Islamist militants have employed chemical weapons.
 Yet in those and other conflicts, we were not shown such raw and immediate images of the dead, among them the now-iconic New York Times close-up of a mother and two young children killed by Russian mortar fire in the Kyiv suburb of Irpin.

 It’s not that journalists didn’t see and document such atrocities in other wars.
 Photos of children starving in Yemen, or the image of Phan Thi Kim Phuc running naked down a road in Vietnam after being burned with napalm have shocked the conscience.
 But news organizations traditionally have been squeamish about publishing images of people who had been killed in conflict, with an especially strong taboo about showing victims’ faces.